jayissi/Secure-Password-Generator/README.md

 ## 📝 Examples

 **1. Generate a default password**
-Create a 16-character password using all character types and save it to `.password_list.txt`.
+Create a 16-character password using all character types and save it to `${HOME}/.password_list.txt`.

 ```bash
 password_generator -L 16 -u -l -d -s